lingtalfi/TheBar/discussions/file-manager-protocol.md

 Remember that the server can override the client's value, and so the client should parse the server's response, and update the gui accordingly in order to keep synchronization between the state of the file in the server and in the gui.

+### Standard set
+2020-10-29

+If you are using the standard set, the parameters are the same as the **add** action's standard set, with the addition of the following extra parameters:

+- reuse_original: 0|1.
+    Tell the server to reuse an original which it has already.
+    This replaces the **file** property, the goal being that it saves the js client to re-upload the original file.
+    This is used by the client in the case the user wants to re-use the original image as is.